itsnikhil/blog/content/posts/Is pythonic way the better way.md

   File "<stdin>", line 1, in <module>
 AttributeError: 'NoneType' object has no attribute 'group'
 ```
-We received this error because if re.search fails it returns `None` and we called a `method` on the something which was `None`.
+We received this error because when re.search fails, it returns `None` and we called a `method` on the something which was `None`.
 This happens because with the tupled ternary technique, the tuple is first built, then an index is found as a result both `True` case along with `False` gets executed.
-So use this with a lot of care because the way I see this, it not an if-else replacement!
+So use this with a lot of care because the way I see this, it not a replacemrnt for if-else!

 ## Walrus operator available from Python 3.8 (PEP 572)
 Walrus operator can be used to consolidate an assignment statement and a boolean expression when both assignment and expression would utilize a similar statement.